compjolab/cjlab-homepage/_posts/2015-09-30-lab-launch-and-data-sets.md

 The examples above include only the machine-readable datasets that come directly from purported official sources.
 This leaves out independently curated data that pertains to public affairs, such as the [Supreme Court Database](http://supremecourtdatabase.org/).
 For federal lawmaking and lawmaker data, the sheer size of Sunlight Foundation's [projects page](https://sunlightfoundation.com/tools/) and [GovTrack's bulk data](https://www.govtrack.us/developers) hint at the breadth of their data-parsing efforts, which have created comprehensive databases from text intended for dead trees.

+It's also worth knowing about [ProPublica's Data Store](https://projects.propublica.org/data-store/) -- not just because it's my former employer -- but because their catalog contains free downloads of different years and versions of various datasets mentioned above.
+For example, they FOIAed the Medicare Part D Prescribing Data for [2011](https://projects.propublica.org/data-store/sets/health-mcd11-1) and [2012](https://projects.propublica.org/data-store/sets/health-mcd12-1) -- which they used in their [Prescriber Checkup project](http://www.propublica.org/series/prescribers).
+The Centers for Medicare & Medicaid Services has only posted the [2013 data](https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/Medicare-Provider-Charge-Data/Part-D-Prescriber.html).

 #### Natural language and data mining